mikeerickson/gulp-messenger/README.md

 #### info/Info, success/Success, warning/Warning, error/Error, note/Note, time/Time, debug/Debug, line/Line

 - lowercase methods are to be used in gulp pipeline
-- Titlecase methods are to be used outside of gulp (ie node or browser)
+- Titlecase methods are to be used outside of gulp (ie Node or browser)

 Default Options (supplied to `init` method)